 Psychological Dimensions of Subtext Inmates

-On a personal degree, humans can become subtext inmates once they overanalyze conditions.
+On a personal degree, humans can become subtext inmate once they overanalyze conditions.
 This tendency would possibly stem from:

 Anxiety: Overthinking hidden meanings in conversations can leave a person feeling trapped in their very own interpretations.